Soojin-Lee0819/connectionsLab/Project1/Readme.md

 I would like to mention that these datasets have biases and assumptions about people.
 Therefore, the use of data in this project is not to have a perfect understanding of the demographics or to classify people into cookie cutter categories.
 However, the focus is on making a meaningful visualization of data associated to names and provide a fun game that allows players to explore cultural, gender, and age identities associated with names.

-## Process and Challenges
+## Process

 Originally, I was planning to use one API, the agify API.
-Therefore I started with brainstorming ideas about how to represent this data in a visually appealing manner, and how to engage players to interact with the data visualization.
+I started with brainstorming ideas about how to represent this data in a visually appealing manner as well as the game mechanics that can engage users to interact with the datas in a meaningful way.

 <img src="images/brainstorm.jpg" width="600">